 Nova – by Coachman

-The Coachman Nova is another camper van that seems to be trying to appeal to the outdoor adventurer (I make this assumption totally based on their exterior van shots which show the van with a kayak and a bike).
+The Coachman Nova is another camper van that seems to be trying to appeal to the outdoor adventurer (I make this assumption totally based on their exterior van shots which show rear bike racks).
 But it’s not 4WD like other ‘adventure camper vans’ such as the Winnebago Revel

 It also has a very clean and minimalist interior which would appeal to those who don’t like fussy interiors.